gromprops/Helldivers-2-Stratagem-Tacpad/README.md

 <li>Drag the .uf2 file into the USB storage device.
 Once the transfer is complete, the Tacpad will automatically boot with the new firmware.</li>
 </ul>

-<p><strong>Wireless Module Installation</strong><br>
+<h3 id="wireless-module-installation">Wireless Module Installation</h3>
-A wireless module is required for use of the Wireless Stratagem Ball companion device.
+<p>A wireless module is required for use of the Wireless Stratagem Ball companion device.
 Follow these instructions for proper installation.</p>
 <ul>
 <li>Power down the Tacpad and open the back casing by unscrewing the four screws.</li>
 <li>Locate the wireless module slot and 4-pin connector socket shown below:</li>